Polarization Diagnostics Applied to Coronal Mass Ejections and the Background Solar Wind: Introduction

 The Polarimeter to Unify the Corona and Heliosphere, or PUNCH, is a NASA Small Explorer Mission.
 PUNCH studies the ``young'' solar wind, by obtaining direct, continuous 3D imaging of the entire corona and inner heliosphere in polarized white light via four synchronous smallsats.
 It launched in March, 2025, with a two-year prime mission duration.
 See {\cite{deforest_this_issue}} for an overview of the mission, its instruments, and its scientific objectives.

-A primary science target for PUNCH is characterizing Coronal Mass Ejections (CMEs; {see, e.g., \citet{malanushenko_this_issue})} which are generally expected to incorporate coherently twisted magnetic fields, i.e., magnetic flux ropes {(see, e.g., \citet{provornikova_this_issue})}.
-PUNCH provides a full-circle field of view (FOV) from five solar radii outward, mosaicking the fields of view of a central Near Field Imager (NFI) \citep{colaninno_25} with three Wide Field Imagers (WFI) \citep{laurent_25}.
-In this way, PUNCH fills existing gaps between coronagraphs and heliospheric imagers and obtains continuous wide-field observations of the evolution of CMEs and their substructure from the Sun throughout the inner solar system.
-This large FOV is also intended to yield new insight into the formation, evolution and 3D structure of stream interaction regions (SIRs) that arise between fast and slow wind streams {\citep{dekoning_this_issue}}.
+{As discussed in other papers in this topical issue \citep{malanushenko_this_issue,provornikova_this_issue}, a primary science target for PUNCH is characterizing Coronal Mass Ejections (CMEs).
+PUNCH provides a full-circle field of view (FOV) from $1.5-45^\circ$ elongation or $6-180~R_{\odot}$\footnote{{Because elongation angle $\varepsilon$ does not generally map linearly to solar radius, we use $R_\odot$ as a convenience unit representing the approximate apparent solar radius in elongation angle $\varepsilon$ when viewed from $1au$, i.e., $R_\odot=0.25^\circ$.
+It is not to be confused with $r_\odot$, used elsewhere in this paper, which signifies the physical and fixed solar radius, $r_\odot=695700~km$.}}, mosaicking the fields of view of a central Near Field Imager (NFI) \citep{colaninno_25} with three Wide Field Imagers (WFI) \citep{laurent_25}.
+In this way, PUNCH fills gaps between existing coronagraphs and heliospheric imagers \citep{brueckner_1995,howard_2008,tomczyk_16,vourlidas_2016,howard_2020,zhukov_25} and obtains continuous wide-field observations of the evolution of CMEs and their substructure from the Sun throughout the inner solar system.
+This large FOV also yields new insight into the formation, evolution and 3D structure of the stream interaction regions (SIRs) that arise between fast and slow wind streams \citep{neugebauer_66,rouillard_2008} as discussed in this topical issue by {\citet{dekoning_this_issue}}}.

 PUNCH obtains both brightness and polarized brightness measurements to image and locate evolving SIR and CME structures in 3D: a measurement of great importance to space weather predictions {\citep{seaton_this_issue}}.
-Until PUNCH, only coronagraphs (i.e., no heliospheric imagers) have had both brightness and polarized brightness observations.
-PUNCH is the first heliospheric imager to be designed with polarization capability and to have the sensitivity, spatial FOV, and polarization capability needed to locate and track bright structures as they propagate, with both its inner coronagraph and its three heliospheric imagers operating as a single ``virtual instrument''.
+Other coronagraphs {including SOHO/LASCO \citep{Moran2004} and STEREO/COR1 \citep{Moran2010} have had both brightness and polarized brightness observations, but no heliospheric imagers until now.
+PUNCH is the first heliospheric imager to be designed with the sensitivity, spatial FOV, and polarization capability} needed to locate and track bright structures as they propagate, with both its inner coronagraph and its three heliospheric imagers operating as a single ``virtual instrument'' {\citep{deforest_this_issue}}.